xXleowXx/gitlab-charts/doc/charts/gitlab/kas/index.md

 ## Development (how to manual QA)

+To install the chart:

+1. Create your own Kubernetes cluster.
-1. Install the chart
+1. Check out the merge request's working branch.

-   Create your own Kubernetes cluster.
-Then checkout the MR working branch and install/upgrade GitLab with `kas` enabled from your local chart branch using `--set global.kas.enabled=true`, for example:
+1. Install (or upgrade) GitLab with `kas` enabled from your local chart branch, using `--set global.kas.enabled=true`, for example:

    ```shell
    helm upgrade --force --install gitlab . \